it-p-lodz-pl/OOI.Gateway2Azure.Aricle/ICCS21-Conference/ICCS21MPostoOOIGateway2Azure.ConferenceNotes.md

 We propose a new architecture derived from the field-level approach but not constrained to gateway functionality only.
 The embedded-gateway is only a composed part of the Networking services of a cyber-physical node.
 In this approach it may be assumed that the gateway functionality is only an add-iin to expand typical functionality of the node including but not limited to establishing semantic and security context with the other nodes connected to the cyber-physical network.
 The responsibility of the Embedded Gateway is to establish communication context with the cloud-based frond-end and conduct the selected data transfer in compliance with this context.

-Because - according to this proposal - the Embedded-Gateway is composable to any Cyber-physical node it could be deployed far after designing and deploring of the hosting cyber-physical node.
-The only requirement that constrains this approach is a common abstract contract usually expressed an an interface that the embedded-gateway must be compliant with to be aggregated to the whole.
-In other words in our solution the gateway is losely copled with the node contray to the Edge and Field-level approach where the gateway functionality is an ebeded part of the host.
+composable to any Cyber-physical node it could be deployed far after designing and deploring of the hosting cyber-physical node.
+The only requirement that constrains this approach is a common abstract contract usually expressed as an interface that the embedded gateway must be compliant with to be aggregated to the whole.
+In other words, in the proposed solution, the gateway is loosely coupled with the node contrary to the Edge and Field-level approaches where the gateway functionality is an embedded part of the host.
 It improves flexibility, reusability, and in general maintenance cost.

 The proposals are backed by proof-of-concept reference implementations confirming the possibility of integrating selected cloud services with the OPC UA based cyber-physical system by applying the proposed architecture and deployment scenario.
 It is contrary to interconnecting cloud services with the selected OPC UA Server limiting the PubSub role to data export only.